leviwp48/CodePathLab6/README.md

 ========================
 Codepath Lab 6

 This is a simple application that accesses Google Maps API.
-It allows the user to view Google's map and place a marker with a custom message anywhere they would like.
+It allows the user to view Google's map at a hardcoded origin point and place a marker with a custom message anywhere they would like.
+They can then move their marker anywhere on the map.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: